API Reference

 |---|---|

-APPGUARDAPPCALLBACK function must be implemented by the customer company, and be sent as a parameter when APPGUARD_INIT is called.
+The APPGUARDAPPCALLBACK function must be implemented and passed as a parameter to the APPGUARD_INIT function.

 static void APPGUARDAPPCALLBACK(int type, int code, const char* desc) {